BullsEye0/shodan-eye/README.md

 * Vulnerabilities.
 And so much more.

+# Shodan Eye Ethical Hacking Tool Release
+Before we start the year 2020, today there is a new big release ..!
+Please note, if you have already installed Shodan Eye on your computer, then it is worthwhile to read it carefully.
+Of course, even if you don’t know this Shodan tool yet.

+* Shodan Eye goes from python 2 to python 3
+* Save the output of the Shodan Eye results
+The entry of the Shodan password is no longer visible.

 # Shodan
 Is a search engine that lets the user find specific types of computers (webcams, routers, servers, etc.) connected to the internet using a variety of filters.
 Some have also described it as a search engine of service banners, which are metadata that the server sends back to the client.